zcorleissen/documentation/source/getting_started_mongo.rst

 	MongoDB shell version: 2.4.6
 	connecting to: iad-mongos0.objectrocket.com:<PORT>/<DATABASE>

-	mongos> show collections
+	mongos> db.isMaster()
-	exampleDB
-	system.indexes
-	system.users
+	{
+	  "ismaster": true,
+	  "localTime": ISODate("2015-06-03T16:42:02.875Z"),
+	  "maxBsonObjectSize": 16777216,
+	  "maxMessageSizeBytes": 48000000,
+	  "msg": "isdbgrid",
+	  "ok": 1
+	}

 	mongos>

-If you see something similar after running `show collections` you've successfully connected and can do anything you'd expect to against this database.
+If you see something similar after running ``db.isMaster()`` you've successfully connected and can do anything you'd expect to against this database.
 If you run into any issues or just want some guidance please don't hesitate to reach out to us at `support@objectrocket.com <mailto:support@objectrocket.com>`_!